.300 Win Mag Rifle on the range

 12551286

-Both of these cartridges remain in supersonic flight out past the 1200 yard mark.
-While the .300 WSM has a slightly longer supersonic flight than the .300 WM, on average, it is only by thirty yards.
-If you look at the individual rounds (data not shown), you will see that the rounds from each cartridge mix thoroughly.
-If you want a round that remains supersonic, both the .300 WM and the .300 WSM have many viable options.
+Both cartridges stay in supersonic flight beyond the 1,200-yard mark.
+On average, the .300 WSM maintains supersonic speeds slightly longer than the .300 Win Mag, by about thirty yards.
+Examining individual rounds (data not shown) reveals that rounds from both cartridges are thoroughly mixed.
+For those seeking rounds that remain supersonic, both the .300 Win Mag and the .300 WSM offer numerous viable options.

 Ballistic Coefficient (BC)

-We have compiled each of the ten round’s BC and graphed them here (Graph 3).
+We have compiled the BC data for each of the ten rounds and presented it in the following graph (Graph 3).

 Ballistic Coefficient .300 Win Mag vs .300 WSM

-To get a little better idea of how the two compare, let’s look at the averages for our larger sample set.
+To gain a more comprehensive understanding of how these cartridges compare, let’s review the averages from our larger sample set.

 Average Ballistic Coefficient